 That being said, if you happen to have a frozen banana chunks and frozen mango, you could opt to use fresh pineapple.
 I would just stick to two frozen fruits to one fresh fruit, if possible.

-Let me know if you make this Healthy Pineapple Smoothie by leaving a comment and rating below!
+Let me know if you make this Spinach and Pineapple Smoothie by leaving a comment and rating below!
 It helps others learn more about the recipe too!
 Xx Ashley

 Ingredients